-Anyway, aside from Phoebe Cates what you get in "Baby Sister" is very much that classic tale where a guy dating one sister finds himself falling for the younger sister not just because she is hot but he is feeling ignored by his workaholic girlfriend.
+Anyway, aside from Phoebe Cates what you get in "Baby Sister" is very much that classic tale where a guy dating one sister finds himself falling for the younger sister not only because she is hot but because he is feeling ignored by his workaholic girlfriend.
 That is pretty much it and whilst there are a few moments of drama involving drug addicts the drama is not what the movie is about neither is it the romance.
 In fact beyond being a vehicle for a young Phoebe Cates I do wonder if this movie has any other point.

 What this all boils down to is that there is very little to say about "Baby Sister" as it is a basic movie which feels like it is simply a vehicle to highlight the talents of Phoebe Cates, especially how attractive she was.